 Make sure to double check your assignments before and after submission to ensure that part of your writing wasn't chopped off or distorted, as the integrity of your submission is your responsibility.
 Also, if you handwrite an assignment, make sure that you write legibly.
 You will not receive credit if your submission is invalid/corrupt/wrong file format or if your submission is illegible.
 It is fully your responsibility to determine if your submission is valid.

 Late written assignments will be accepted up to 1 day late for a penalty of 50% of the total points.
-For example, if the homework is worth 100 points and you submit it one day late, you will receive your score minus 50 points (to a minimum of 0 points).
+For example, if the homework is worth 100 points and you submit it one day late, you will receive the maximum of your score earned minus 50 points and 0 points.
 No grace days may be applied to written assignments.

 The policy for submissions on programming assignments is as follows:

-Each submission is graded individually according to the bonus/penalty scale above.
-Your final score for the assignment is the highest score earned for any submission.
-A new submission will never lower your grade.
-Note that all assignments must be submitted within two days past the assigned deadline.
+From this policy, you will see that all assignments must be submitted within two days past the assigned deadline.
+Each submission receives a grade based on the date it was submitted.
+Your final score is the highest score of any of your individual submissions.
 For assignments with multiple component submissions, only 1 penalty will be assessed based on the file submitted latest.
 If a staggered deadline is given (e.g., two components due one week apart), the earlier deadline will be a hard deadline and no late submissions will be accepted for the first component.